atrium-research/T4.5.2_Geotagging_of_texts/README.md

 ## Step 4: Fast Approximate Retrieval

-Take as input the output of Recontextualisation using LLMs step and use a [FAISS index](https://github.com/facebookresearch/faiss) that was built from [ToposText](https://topostext.org/) to link the correct mention to the a Knowledge Base.
+Take as input the output of Text Generation step and use a [FAISS index](https://github.com/facebookresearch/faiss) that was built from [ToposText](https://topostext.org/) to link the correct mention to the a Knowledge Base.

 **Input**: Output from previous step.